 When these reports are run against single program units or single packages, the report contains a considerable more amount of detail.

-The report identifies program modules that contain SQL and what that SQL does: ‘CRUD’…create/retrieve/update/delete from the database.
+The code review report identifies program modules that contain SQL and what that SQL does: ‘CRUD’…create/retrieve/update/delete from the database.

 The Toad Code Rating is a scale of 1 to 4 where 1 is good and 4 is the worst.
 Just a simple rating with the following analysis giving far more detail.

 The Halstead Volume is calculation/code function complexity.
 Items considered are any calculation, length of the calculation, flow logic, depth of flow logic, etc. The Report tab shows all the detail being considered.

 0 – 1000 - an average programmer should be able to comprehend and maintain

 1001 – 3000 - code is more challenging and would take more skills to comprehend and change content

 > 3000 – too complex.
 Redesign this module.